It is currently an excellent time to consider a career in neurology and stroke medicine.

 - Managing a multi-disciplinary team including effective discharge planning

-Questioning will ask you to draw on your experience of managing a team caring for acute medical admissions by giving examples of how you have managed that type of situation.
+The remaining time in the station will ask you to draw on your experience of managing a team caring for acute medical admissions by giving examples of how you have managed different situations.

 This question will explore ethical, professionalism and governance issues.
 It will start with a hypothetical situation which is not given to you before entering the station and will be given verbally by interviewers.